 10. Getting food on yourself

-Always ordering non-messy food even though you really want the ribs or spaghetti because you’re afraid of getting the sauce everywhere.
+Always ordering non-messy food when you eat in public, even though you really want the ribs or spaghetti because you’re afraid of getting the sauce everywhere.

 So there you have it.
-Eating out with Social Anxiety isn’t the easiest of activities but don’t let it stop you!
-If you haven’t already, go ahead and sign up for the newsletter as this week we’re challenging ourselves to eat in public with more confidence.
+Eating in public with Social Anxiety isn’t the easiest of activities but don’t let it stop you!
+If you need some ideas to challenge your anxiety, try some of these.